Cool Old Games

 Number Games

 Number tile games are unique to dominoes, and involve the use of tiles with numbers on them.
 The most prominent is the classic Rummikub, which incorporates elements from Rummy and Mahjong.
-Each player plays tiles that sum up to a certain point total, and repeat until tiles are depleted.
-These games test board-awareness to the limit, requiring players to always be aware of the possibilities and resultant sums.
+Each player plays tiles that sum up to a certain point total, and repeats until the tiles are depleted.
+These games test board awareness to the limit, requiring players to always be aware of the possibilities and resultant sums.
 Other variations on the formula include games based on dominoes, like for example Triominos.

 Tile Laying Games